 Child trafficking and migration in the Philippines

 Forced labour and sex trafficking of children within the Philippines is a significant problem.
 The number of child victims of trafficking for labour exploitation and sexual exploitation in the Philippines range from 20,000 to 100,000.
 Most of these children originate from poverty-stricken areas such as Luzon, Visayas and Mindanao as well as children from urbanized cities.
 In cross-border trafficking, children, women and men are brought to Singapore, Malaysia, United Arab Emirates, South Africa, Hong Kong, Brunei, and Thailand to work in bars, brothers, factories, plantations and as domestic servants.

-Terre des Hommes programme ensures awareness raising and community education on the topic of child trafficking and migration.
-We provide emergency assistance to victims of trafficking, temporary shelter when needed, legal support, psycho-social care, and reintegration assistance.
-We also make offer vocational and formal education assistance as well as advocacy.
-With this programme we work in many areas in the Philippines: Cabanatuan City, Sta.
-Rosa City, Tanza, Cavite, Davao City, Bukidnon, Agusan del Sur, Negros Occidental, Iriga City, Davao City, and Zamboanga City.
+Terre des Hommes Netherlands’ programme ensures awareness raising and community education on the topic of child trafficking and migration.
+We provide emergency assistance to victims of trafficking, such as temporary shelter when needed, legal support, psycho-social care, reintegration back to family and community.
+Children also receive vocational and formal education assistance.